climateinteractive/enroads-guide/docs/guide/bioenergy.rst

 * Government incentives and/or targets to convert land into growing biofuel feedstocks and drive bioenergy development.

-* Research, development, and investment into new technologies that can produce new forms of biofuels and vehicles and industry that can use/support these biofuels.
+* Research, development, and investment into new technologies that can produce new forms of biofuels, and vehicles and industry that can use or support these biofuels.

 Big Message
 -----------

-* Bioenergy is not a high leverage response to climate change – while using a renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.
+* Bioenergy is not a high leverage response to climate change – while it uses a renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.

 Key Dynamics
 ------------